Modified Bitumen Roofing Guide for Non-Roofers

 Modified bitumen is referred to by the type of polymer added to the asphalt.

-Although roofing asphalt is available with other modifiers, such as SEBS (styrene ethylene butadiene styrene), mod bit roof membranes are almost exclusively manufactured using one of two types of additive: APP (atactic polypropylene) or SBS (styrene butadiene styrene).
+Although roofing asphalt is available with other modifiers, such as SEBS (styrene ethylene butadiene styrene), mod bit roof membranes are almost exclusively manufactured using one or the other of these two types of polymer additive.

 Differences in chemical structure and physical properties between the two types of modified bitumen make them slightly more or less appropriate than the other type for use on any given roof.